How to Apply

 - Assist the program director and evaluation staff to collect and interpret progress and outcome variables to evaluate the effectiveness of the MCAC program

 - Help each student complete and submit admissions and financial aid applications

 - Assist each student in interpreting correspondence from colleges, including offers of admission and financial aid

-- Provide information regarding high school course selection, test-taking skills, and basic financial planning to help prepare for future education
+- Provide information about high school course selection, test-taking skills, and basic financial planning to help prepare for future education

 - Organize group events that encourage students and their families to consider, plan for, and apply to colleges and universities

-- Collaborate with local community groups—local college access networks, churches, boys and girls clubs, social service providers—to offer events outside the school setting and hours
+- Work with local community groups—local college access networks, churches, boys and girls clubs, social service providers—to offer events outside the school setting and hours

 - Establish productive working relationships with principals, counselors, and teachers in assigned high school